WADPH/MicrosoftOAS/README.md

 ### How the message is built

-Once wired up, every HR-page submission with Teams notifications enabled can include, in this order:
+Once wired up, every HR-page submission with Teams notifications enabled sends a message built in this order:
 1. **Title** (auto-generated: `Onboarding - {Name}` / `Offboarding - {Employee}`)
+2. **A fixed details block**, always included — Company / Position / Name / Mobile number / Line Manager / Date for onboarding; Company / Name / Date for offboarding
-2. **Free-text note** (optional, typed by HR)
+3. **Free-text note** (optional, typed by HR)
-3. **Mention lines** (optional, each a person picked via a cross-tenant search + a short custom message)
+4. **Mention lines** (optional, each a person picked via a cross-tenant search + a short custom message)

-4. **Date** (always appended at the bottom, taken from the task's date field)
+The note and mention list can be pre-filled from a saved default: each tab has a **Save as Default** button that stores the current note + mentions as the shared starting point for that request type (onboarding/offboarding) — the same default is pre-filled for every HR user and on every new request, until someone saves a new one.
+Editing or removing a mention for one specific request never changes the saved default.

-A notification is only sent if there's a note and/or at least one mention — an empty Teams section sends nothing.
-A failed delivery (bad URL, flow down, etc.) is logged and never blocks task creation.
+Because the details block is always included, a notification is sent for every submission (as long as the feature is enabled) — there's no "empty" case to skip.
+A failed delivery (bad URL, flow down, etc.) is logged and never blocks task creation, and a mentioned person who no longer exists in Entra simply renders as plain (non-clickable) text instead of breaking the message.

 ---